-Section 1.3 We must ensure that you get timely access to your covered services
+Section 1.3 We must ensure that you get timely access to your covered services your providers within a reasonable amount of time.
+This includes the right to get timely services from specialists when you need that care.

 You have the right to choose a provider for your care.
 We do not require you to get referrals to go to in-network providers.